nabeelsherazi/handydandy/README.md

 testsuite - a class for testing python code when you don't know how to use unittest, pytest, etc

 make_all_lined - a script to batch create line numbered versions of all text files in your working directory

+decorators - library of decorators i wrote that i use a lot

+printing - library to simplify (physically) printing text with python